nkakouros-original/scrollofffraction.nvim/README.md

-# scrollofffraction
+# scrollofffraction.nvim

 This is Neovim port of https://github.com/drzel/vim-scrolloff-fraction.
 The Vimscript code was ported to lua and this README was created all with ChatGPT.

-scrollofffraction is a Neovim plugin written in Lua that dynamically sets the `scrolloff` option based on the current window height and specific file types.
+scrollofffraction.nvim is a Neovim plugin written in Lua that dynamically sets the `scrolloff` option based on the current window height and specific file types.
 This plugin enhances the editing experience by maintaining a customizable number of lines above and below the cursor, providing a more comfortable visual